 Condoms are a critical public health strategy for disease and pregnancy prevention.
 But their effectiveness hinges on more than consistent use.
 Men and women must also use them correctly.
-Kinsey Institute’s Condom Use Research Team (CURT) fills an important gap in safe-sex research by studying the reasons condoms can fail.
+Kinsey Institute’s Condom Use Research Team (KI-CURT) fills an important gap in safe-sex research by studying the reasons condoms can fail.

 A 2008 study of men attending an STD clinic reported that in the previous three months

 - 29% put the condom on upside down and then turned it over

 - 28.4% removed the condom before completing intercourse